issa16/cogs3/docs/index.md

 ---

-In addition to the default users view as described in the ‘User' section above, a technical lead of a project will have the option to view the compute and storage data analytics for their projects.
+In addition to the default users view as described in the ‘User' section above, a technical lead of a project will have the option to view the compute and storage consumption for their projects.

-Upon successful login to MySCW, a technical lead will have an additional link in the left sidebar named ‘Data Analytics’.
+Upon successful login to MySCW, a technical lead will have an additional link in the left sidebar menu named ‘Data Analytics’.

 **Insert images**

-By default, the link will take the user to the data analytics page of their most recently created project on MySCW.
+By default, the link will direct the user to the data analytics page of their most recently created project on MySCW.

 **Insert images**

 **Filter Projects**